Connect with others who understand.

 Physical Exam

 A physical exam is conducted to identify any signs of medical issues that may be causing your insomnia.
-This may sometimes involve blood testing.
+This may involve blood tests.

 Sleep Habits Review